TabLeak: Tabular Data Leakage in Federated Learning: Introduction

 \section{Introduction}

-Federated Learning~\citep{McMahan2016} (FL) has emerged as the most prominent approach to training machine learning models collaboratively without requiring sensitive data of different parties to be sent to a single centralized location.
-While prior work has examined privacy leakage in federated learning in the context of computer vision~\citep{Zhu2019,Geiping2020,Yin2021} and natural language processing~\citep{Dimitrov2022, Gupta2022,Deng2021}, many applications of FL rely on large tabular datasets that include highly sensitive personal data such as financial information and health status~\citep{Borisov2021,Rieke2020,Long2021}.
-However, no prior work has studied the issue of privacy leakage in the context of tabular data, a cause of concern for public institutions which have recently launched a competition\footnote{\url{https://petsprizechallenges.com/}} with a 1.6 mil.
-USD prize to develop privacy-preserving FL solutions for fraud detection and infection risk prediction, both being tabular datasets.
+Federated Learning~\citep{McMahan2016} (FL) has emerged as the most prominent approach to training machine learning models collaboratively without requiring sensitive data of different parties to be collected in a central database.
+While prior work has examined privacy leakage from exchanged updates in FL on images~\citep{Zhu2019,Geiping2020,Yin2021} and text~\citep{Deng2021, Dimitrov2022, Gupta2022}, many applications of FL involve tabular datasets incorporating highly sensitive personal data such as financial information and health status~\citep{Borisov2021,Long2021, Rieke2020}.
+However, as no prior work has studied the issue of privacy leakage in tabular data, we are unaware of the true extent of its risks.
+This is also a cause of concern for US and UK public institutions which have recently launched a \$1.6 mil. prize competition\footnote{\url{https://petsprizechallenges.com/}} to develop privacy-preserving FL solutions for financial fraud detection and infection risk prediction, both being tabular datasets.